North America Feed Anti-Caking Agent Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 North America Feed Anti-Caking Agent Market Analysis by Mordor Intelligence

-The North America feed anti-caking agent market size is valued at USD 215 million in 2025 and is projected to reach USD 295 million by 2030, advancing at a 6.5% compound annual growth rate (CAGR).
+The North America feed anti-caking agent market was valued at USD 215 million in 2025 and estimated to grow from USD 228.16 million in 2026 to reach USD 307.06 million by 2031, at a CAGR of 6.12% during the forecast period (2026-2031).
 The North America feed anti-caking agent market size reflects steady investment in industrial livestock systems, strengthened feed hygiene requirements, and broader deployment of precision dosing platforms.
 Silicon chemistries maintain the performance benchmark for moisture control in high-throughput mills, while potassium-based alternatives record the fastest unit growth due to their combined flow-conditioning and mold-inhibition capability.
 Tightening regulatory clarity from the United States Food and Drug Administration (FDA) and the Canadian Food Inspection Agency (CFIA) sustains formulation innovation momentum.
 Digital-twin adoption across large integrators optimizes additive use, lowers downtime risk, and improves cost visibility, which collectively widens market opportunities for suppliers that bundle mineral anti-caking agents with specialty enzymes and amino acids.

 Key Report Takeaways